 Going hand in hand with the simple, clean lines trend is overall minimalism in the kitchen.
 Maybe it’s time to put your collection of pitchers that look like roosters away.
 And while you’re at it, take everything off your countertop and find a place for it in your cabinets.
 This might require some paring down to the basics of what you actually use, but shouldn’t you be doing that anyway?

-Also trending in bathroom design, unique tile colors and patterns are making their way into the kitchen.
+Also trending in kitchen design, unique tile colors and patterns are making their way into the kitchen.
 Sears offers countless options to fit your design style and budget.
-If you’re thinking dark, try Asian Black or Indian Red tile for something on-trend and unexpected.

 Kitchen faucets have been works of art for a while, but now form is meeting function.
 You can find faucets that not only help conserve water, but can also turn on with the tap of a hand by touching anywhere on the spout or handle with your wrist or forearm.
 Less mess, less stress.